 From the car park, cross the footbridge over Poorman Stream and follow Piwakawaka Track as it connects to Glider Road.
 Follow Glider Road for 800 m to the signpost indicating the turnoff to Barnicoat Range Walkway, which climbs steeply from the left side of the road.
 The track climbs through pine forest then onto the crest of a spur, where it follows a powerline firebreak to a skid site near the top of the range (where Widdershins begins), at 580 m elevation.
 This section of the walkway between Glider Road and Widdershins is very steep and not really suited to uphill riding (use Glider Road instead).
 You can create a 9 km return circuit back to Marsden Valley car park from here by heading left along Widdershins, which connects to the uphill end of Involution.

 To continue along Barnicoat Range Walkway, head right from the skid site along the forestry road to the paragliding area at the top of Glider Road.
 Climb over the stile on the fence on the left and follow the walkway as it descends, initially steeply, along the top of the range.
-The radiata pine on the western slopes of the range have grown to a height that prevents any view of the city, though there are good opportunities for views east toward Mt Malita and Mt Starveall on the Bryant Range.
-The road gradually descends to a saddle just east of Saxton Hill, then climbs gently to a turnoff that connects to the top of Silvan Trail Area.
-Richmond Fire Lookout is on the right 2.5 km from the saddle.
+The radiata pine on the western slopes of the range have grown to a height that prevents any view of the city, though there are good views east toward Mt Malita and Mt Starveall on the Bryant Range.
+The road gradually descends to a saddle just east of Saxton Hill, then climbs gently to a turnoff that connects to the top of Silvan MTB Park.
+Richmond Fire Lookout is 2.5 km from the saddle.

 Descend into the saddle below the lookout and follow Heatons Road to a skid site, where Park Road drops steeply on the right to Big Skid.
 From Big Skid, follow Lookout Road all the way back to Easby Park.